 LEAP4Peace Consortium Wraps Up in Bogotá

-The LEAP4Peace (Leadership and Political Participation of Women for Peace) programme, implemented between 2021 and 2025 in Colombia, Burundi and Myanmar, is an initiative aimed at strengthening women’s political role in peacebuilding processes.
+The LEAP4Peace (Leadership and Political Participation of Women for Peace) programme has come to an end.
+Implemented between 2021 and 2025 in Colombia, Burundi and Myanmar, the initiative aimed to strengthen women’s political role in peacebuilding processes.
 In addition to NIMD, the other members in the Consortium are the Burundi Leadership Training Program (BLTP), the Gender Equality Network Myanmar (GEN), and Gender Action for Peace and Security (GAPS).

 From 7-11 July 2025, the Consortium held its closing event in Bogotá in Colombia, titled “Women’s Voices Forward: Building Peace Across Continents.”